ahmadelgamal/README-Gen-Pro/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-A command-line application that dynamically generates a professional `README.md` file from a user's input using the `inquirer.js` package.
+README Gen Pro is a command-line application that dynamically generates a professional `README.md` file from a user's input using the `inquirer.js` package.

 ## Table of Contents
 - [Deployment URL](#Deployment-URL)